CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 ## 2.)
 Introduction to tracking and vertexing

 We'll start with an introduction to using tracks for analyses in the era of large pile-up (many primary vertices).
-It is adapted from the [2018 tracking and vertexing short exercise](https://twiki.cern.ch/twiki/bin/view/CMS/SWGuideCMSDataAnalysisSchoolHamburg2018TrackingAndVertexingExercise) and it will already use real data and will familiarize you with the following techniques:

-* Extracting basic track parameters and reconstructing invariant masses from tracks in CMSSW.
+It is adapted from the [2018 tracking and vertexing short exercise](https://twiki.cern.ch/twiki/bin/view/CMS/SWGuideCMSDataAnalysisSchoolHamburg2018TrackingAndVertexingExercise) and it will already use real data and will familiarize you with the basic track parameters and reconstructing invariant masses from tracks in CMSSW.
 Tracks are the detector entities that are closest to the four-vectors of particles: the momentum of a track is nearly the momentum of the charged particle itself.
-* Cleaning sets of tracks for analysis.
-We will use filters to eliminate bad tracks and discuss sources of tracking uncertainties.
-These filters are provided by the tracking POG (Physics Object Group)
-* Extracting basic parameters of primary vertices.
-In this high-luminosity era, it is not uncommon for a single event to contain as many as ten to twenty independent collisions.
-For most analyses, only one is relevant, and it can usually be identified by its tracks.

 #### Accessing the data